 There are five main areas of information on the supporting page:

 - Academic clinical fellow (ACF) applicants – in order for an ACF post offer to be confirmed, applicants to ACF posts in the academic recruitment round are required to apply to the national IMT recruitment process so they can be clinically benchmarked.
 Questions in this section of the form will be used to identify you and to find out whether you are only applying to be clinically benchmarked, or if you are also interested in non-academic training.
 Applicants indicating they are only interested in ACF posts will have their application withdrawn once interview scores are confirmed.
 Those indicating they are interested in ACF and clinical posts will remain in contention for offers.
 In both cases, the outcome of the clinical interview will be fed back to the region offering the ACF post.
+Further information can be found on our ACF clinical benchmarking page.

 - MRCP(UK) examinations - this is not an essential requirement for progression to IMT, although the Part 1 examination is desirable, the information is used for management information on the MRCP(UK) progress of the whole IMT applicant population.

 - Commitment to specialty - in this space you are asked to describe how you believe you meet the person specification and should include the particular skills and attributes that make you suitable for a career in medicine.
+Please note that there is a word count limit for this section of 400 words.

 If you wish you can indicate a preference for either ACCS-AM or IMT and this will not jeopardise your application; although stating such a preference is not required or expected.